-What Climate Change Means for Delaware
+Separate Protection What Climate Change Means for New Jersey

-Delaware's climate is changing.
-The state has warmed two degrees (F) in the last century, heavy rainstorms are more frequent, and the sea is rising about one inch every seven years.
+New Jersey's climate is changing.
+The state has warmed by about three degrees (F) in the last century, heavy rainstorms are more frequent, and the sea is rising about one inch every six years.
 Higher water levels are eroding beaches, submerging low lands, exacerbating coastal flooding, and increasing the salinity of estuaries and aquifers.
-In the coming decades, changing the climate is likely to increase coastal flooding; harm marine, wetland, and inland ecosystems; disrupt farming; and increase some risks to human health.
+In the coming decades, changing the climate is likely to increase coastal and inland flooding, harm coastal and inland ecosystems, disrupt fishing and farming, and increase some risks to human health.

 Our climate is changing because the earth is warming.
 People have increased the amount of carbon dioxide in the air by 40 percent since the late 1700s.
-Other heat-trapping greenhouse gases are also increasing.
+Other heattrapping greenhouse gases are also increasing.
 These gases have warmed the surface and lower atmosphere of our planet about one degree during the last 50 years.
 Evaporation increases as the atmosphere warms, which increases humidity, average rainfall, and the frequency of heavy rainstorms in many places-but contributes to drought in others.